PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 #### Thread configuration

-There are various parameters for Thread network configuration.
+There are various parameters for Thread network configuration. the `thread-br` paramter must be set to true, in order to build a Thread border router.
 All devices must share the same network configuration parameters.
 Special care must be taken when defining security related parameters.
 The below configuration is only an example, do not use it for a product.

 ```
 	"thread-br": "true",